davadazaita/davadazaita/README.md

 ## Think It.

+## The day a space terrorist crosses the gravitational zone to reach the old moon or the old sun—beyond the threshold of the frontier—let me know, for I have agreed to be contradicted by RA-MAN and his Demons.

+## No space terrorist has ever crossed the threshold of the border, whatever it may be.

+## I wonder if the space terrorists have already started clearing out the gravitational space???

+## The Zero Count = (0-1-2-3 = 4 Elements on Set) -> Elohim Tzevaot (0) - Davada Beni Elohim/zaita (1), Alaia Beni Tisiba (2) and Adam Beni Elohim (3).

+## Davada Beni Elohim/Zaita

+---

 ## There are people who know so much about fabric that I think everything looks Synthetic or Leather to them.

 ## Lá vai, Lá vai, Lá vai, é synthetic (Courvin) ou Leather (Couro Curtido) ???